Memeterr/Szakdoga-Info-Bsc-2021/README.md

 * refresh migrations and do windows and walls db layout as doors

-* livewire to generate topics on device modal
+* livewire to generate topics on device modal (or vanilla js)

+* be able to rename the dashboard name

 * dashboardController should be 2 seperate controller
 	- for better readability

-## BUG
+## KNOWN BUGS

 * GET https://tailwindui.com/img/logos/workflow-mark-indigo-500.svg net::ERR_CONNECTION_TIMED_OUT
 	- get maybe a new logo